 Video of the Day

 Most dogs have pink tongue papillae, but the yeast and bacterial growth absorb pigment from anything your dog eats and drinks, causing discoloration and creating the illusion of black hair.
 While it may look very convincing, your dog doesn't have real hair growth on their tongue.

 What causes “hair” growth on a dog’s tongue?

-Certain factors may increase the amount of yeast or bacteria in a dog's mouth.
-Feeding your dog human food may be the cause, because different yeasts and bacteria are found in human food than are found in dog food.
-If your dog has recently undergone radiation therapy to treat cancer or a tumor, this could be the cause.
-Medications, such as antibiotics, that disrupt the normal balance of bacteria.
+There are all kinds of naturally occurring yeast and bacteria in your dog's mouth.
+Occasionally, the natural balance may be upset, causing it to overgrow and creating issues such as excessive growth on a dog's tongue.
+Several factors may increase the amount of yeast or bacteria in a dog's mouth.
+Feeding your dog human food may be the cause because different yeasts and bacteria are found in human food than are found in dog food.
+Dogs who have recently undergone radiation therapy to treat cancer or a tumor are also at risk of disrupting their natural balance of bacteria.